alexnm/house-moldovan-blog/src/posts/spotlights/iguazu.md

 **Parque Das Aves**

-While you are on the Brazilian side, it is worth taking 1-2 hours to visit the [bird park](https://www.parquedasaves.com.br/en/), which is right next to the entrance to the national park.
-We were pleasantly surprised by the beauty of the species inside and by the visiting experience, as you enter the huge aviaries together with the birds and other animal species.
+While you are on the Brazilian side, it is worth taking 1-2 hours to visit the [bird park](https://www.parquedasaves.com.br/en/), which is right next to the entrance of the national park.
+We were pleasantly surprised by the beauty of the species inside and by the visiting experience.
+You enter the huge aviaries together with the birds and other animal species.

 <figure>
   <img src="/img/brasil/parc-de-aves.jpg" alt="">